Skip to main content

 • In-person trainings for clinicians on pesticides and heat stress.

-Virtual Case Management MCN engages in numerous efforts to support hyper-local efforts to engage the migrant and immigrant members of the community who are so often overlooked and marginalized, particularly when it comes to health.
+Virtual Case Management MCN engages in numerous efforts to support hyper-local efforts to engage members of the community who are so often overlooked and marginalized, particularly when it comes to health.
 In Texas, MCN has partnered with the Ventanilla de Salud to expand access to culturally relevant health information, services, and screenings.
 In Maryland, MCN was active in supporting the Vulnerable Populations Task Force throughout the COVID pandemic, and then amplified the promising practices coming out of the task force through webinars and blog posts.
-In California, PhotoVoice is giving migrant women and teens the opportunity to tell their stories through cameras.
+In California, PhotoVoice is giving women and teens the opportunity to tell their stories through cameras.
 These are just some of the community engagement initiatives in which we are taking a lead.

 • Learn more about MCN’s partnership with three Ventanillas de Salud.